pjhae/Mujoco_walkingRobots/README.md

 Requirements : GYM, MUJOCO, stablebaselines3 + (Linux)

-URDF : All links and joints are manually reverse engineered from whole assembly file from GRABCAD https://grabcad.com/library
+URDF : All links and joints are manually reverse engineered from assembly file from GRABCAD https://grabcad.com/library